 Given the pervasive nature of 1,2,3-TCP, its health risk, and the fact that the dischargers are already required to sample their on-farm drinking water wells for nitrate, we agree that the requirement to monitor for 1,2,3-TCP is appropriate.

-F. Pesticide Surface Water Receiving Water Limits
+Pesticide Surface Water Receiving Water Limits

 GSA Petitioners argue that it was improper for the Central Coast Water Board to impose numeric surface water receiving water limits for specific pesticides where the underlying water quality objectives are framed as narrative objectives in the Basin Plan.
 We conclude, consistent with our prior decisions, that the Central Coast Water Board appropriately included numeric requirements to implement the narrative water quality objective in the Basin Plan.